leonardcyber/unofficialkyc-cli/README.md

    good users with a (local and unique) paywall.
 5. Help reduce extreme poverty.

 ### Who am I paying and why?
-You say most of it's going to charity?
+You say it's going to charity?

 The services registered with UFKYC prevent redundant account creation by requiring users to create a "stake", a given amount donated on behalf of a